spifm/pm4py-llm/README.md

 ## Introduction

 This Python application uses [pm4py](https://pm4py.fit.fraunhofer.de/) to perform process mining on event logs from any csv/xes dataset and can generate various models: Petri net, DFG, BPMN and Temporal Profile.
 It uses configurations to filter logs and export models.
-Additionally, it integrates with a Large Language Model (LLM) from Hugging Face to analyze the discovered models and provide insights.
+The application integrates with a Large Language Model (LLM) from Hugging Face to analyze the discovered models and provide insights.
 The results, including filtered logs and analysis, are saved to an output directory created with a timestamp.
 The application is dockerized and can be run in any environment.

 ## Requirements